algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

-TODO: Continue Revision
 #### square output

 Many times, plotting data in a 6:9 (or worse, 16:9) aspect ratio can feel like a misrepresentation of the data.
-For whatever reason, I was told time and time again as a fledgling researcher that there is no need for widescreen plots and that I should set the output to square when possible.
+For whatever reason, I was told time and time again as a fledgling researcher that there is no need for widescreen plots and that I should set the output to square whenever possible.

 That can be done by using